Wisconsin & Michigan Railway: Miscauno Inn Opens & Ore Traffic Begins, Extension To Lake Superior & Walsh's Empire Collapses (1905)

 Photograph of a crew employed by John Marsch to extend the Wisconsin & Michigan Railway from Faithorn Junction to Norway in 1903.

-Improvements Initiated & Railway Reaches Maximum Size - 1906-08
+Improvements initiated and railway reaches maximum size (1905–1908)

+In 1905 an extension of the Lake Noquebay Branch (begun in 1902)) 3.0 miles.
+In 1906 an extension of the Lake Noquebay Branch 1.0 miles.
+In 1907 an extension of the Lake Noquebay Branch 1.95 miles.
+Log shipments from Lake Noquebay to Peshtigo soon became the railroad's primary revenue source.

 The railroad reached its maximum size in 1908, with a few logging operations on several branch lines.

 Stations

 Financier Sent To Prison & Railway Service Reduced - 1910

 John Walsh was the financier chiefly responsible for the 1900 upgrading and re-equipping the railroad.
 He began serving a 5 year prison term at Leavenworth for loaning himself millions of dollars from his Chicago National Bank and used it to develop his various railroads.

 1911 - 1938

 Marsch Buys Entire Railway - 1917

 On June 13, 1916, the railway line extended from Peshtigo Harbor, Wisconsin, to Iron Mountain, Michigan, with branch lines extending from Everett, Aragon Junction, and Bergam, Michigan.
 A total of 114 miles of mainline and 17 miles of yard and sidings.

 Shops Move To Menominee & Equipment & Trackage Sold - 1918

 Ferry Automobile Traffic Increases - 1919

 Congressman Frank D. Scott helped the railroad obtained more favorable freight rates.
 Businessmen from Chicago and Minneapolis were persuaded by Menominee and Marinette shippers to route their freight via the W&M which increased between the Ann Arbor ferry slip at Menominee and the rest of their railway and onward to the Soo Line as well.
 Automobiles transported from lower Michigan factories to Minneapolis and the Northwest was a big boost to the railroad.
 Some traffic from Ohio and Michigan agricultural implements and machinery grew this volume following the Ann Arbor - W&M - Soo Line route.
 A heavy traffic in automobiles, covered with tarps were shipped on flat cars or in boxcars.
 A record load was hauled On June 7, 1920 - 90 new Dort automobiles on 31 flat cars to the Soo Line.
 Lumber for Ford Motor company was also hauled to be forwarded by the Ann Arbor Railroad ferrys.

 The railroad opened business offices in Pittsburgh, Dayton, Detroit, Minneapolis and Seattle.
 They began using the motto "Short Route To and From The Northwest" in advertising.